The View from the Gallery #4 – Timeline

 We know, we know – that Big Day minus 2 months mark is a very busy time!
 So of course if it suits you better to choose your music a little earlier, that will always be fine with us; just don’t do it too early, or you’ll find you change your mind quite a lot in the meantime!
 We’ve had couples get very excited about choosing all their music a year before the big day, only to change their minds about almost every song when their favourite artist releases something new and romantic, or they hear a great song at another wedding in the meantime.

-That concludes our January Gems of Wisdom series.
-We’ve picked up a few tips over our 19 years’ experience of playing at wedding celebrations, and we hope you’ve enjoyed our sharing them with you this month.
+That concludes our View from the Gallery series.
+We’ve picked up a few tips over our 19 years’ experience of playing at wedding celebrations, and we hope you’ve enjoyed our sharing them with you.
 Any questions at all on this, don’t hesitate to drop us a line – we’re here to help.
 And in the meantime, happy wedding planning!

 Cathy & The Gospel Project team